sfu-dis/FPTree/README.md

 mkdir Release && cd Release
 cmake -DPMEM_BACKEND=<PMEM|DRAM> -DTEST_MODE=0 -DBUILD_INSPECTOR=0 ..
 ```

+### Troubleshooting
-If you see the error below when you try to run PiBench with this wrapper:
+(1) If you see the error below when you try to run PiBench with this wrapper:
 ```
 Error in dlopen(): /lib/x86_64-linux-gnu/libjemalloc.so.2: cannot allocate memory in static TLS block
 ```